-- d) Submit to the MEDQ the following information in support of the Functional Layout Plans required under part a) of this condition: - condition:

-i) Demonstration of compliance with the recommendations - A. Pedestrian Movements Technical Note approved under condition 36, titled Compliance Assessment - Pedestrian Movements Technical Note; - B. Servicing and Access Technical Note approved under condition 37, titled Compliance Assessment Servicing and Access Technical Note: - C. Parking, Access and Public Transport Technical Note approved under condition 38, titled Compliance Assessment - Parking, Access and Public Transport Technical Note: - ii) Details of all relevant standards / codes referred to as the basis of design; - iii) Reference design and performance criteria; - iv) Reference supporting documentation used to inform design plans; - v) Confirmation that all Works within Queens Wharf Private Road are in accordance with Council design and public realm standards; and - vi) Confirmation that all Works within an existing or proposed Road, including William Street (excluding Queens Wharf Road) are in accordance with Council design and public realm standards.
+- c) For any additional Works or significant variations to the Works described under part a) i) and ii) of this condition, submit supporting intersection analysis (using SIDRA Intersection), Endorsed by the TTWG, with the Functional Layout Plans required under part a) of this condition. - c) Prior to commencing Roadworks in the relevant Precinct or Subprecinct - d) Submit to the MEDQ the following information in support of the Functional Layout Plans required under part a) of this condition: - d) i)-v) Prior to commencing Roadworks in the relevant Precinct or Subprecinct - i) Demonstration of compliance with the recommendations of the: - A. Pedestrian Movements Technical Note approved under condition 36, titled Compliance Assessment - Pedestrian Movements Technical Note; - B. Servicing and Access Technical Note approved under condition 37, titled Compliance Assessment Servicing and Access Technical Note: - C. Parking, Access and Public Transport Technical Note approved under condition 38, titled Compliance Assessment - Parking, Access and Public Transport Technical Note: - ii) Details of all relevant standards / codes referred to as the basis of design; - iii) Reference design and performance criteria; - iv) Reference supporting documentation used to inform design plans; - v) Confirmation that all Works within Queens Wharf Private Road are in accordance with Council design and public realm standards; and - vi) Confirmation that all Works within an existing or proposed Road, including William Street (excluding Queens Wharf Road) are in accordance with Council design and public realm standards.